nifey/nifey.github.io/content/post/paper_tlbdr.md

 ## TLB desynchronization {#tlb-desynchronization}

-The authors of TLB;DR propose using a technique called TLB desynchronization to accurately reverse engineer TLBs.
+One of the most basic information we need for reverse engineering, is whether a particular PTE is present in the TLB or not.
-One of the most basic information we need for reverse engineering, is whether a particular entry is present in the TLB or not.
+The authors of TLB;DR propose a new technique called _TLB desynchronization_ to accurately find if a PTE is cached in the TLB.
-To get this information, we can change the PTE of a page to map to a different physical page and not perform TLB invalidation.
+The idea is simple: Change the PTE of a page to map to a different physical page without performing TLB invalidation.
 Now when we access that page, if it is a TLB hit (i.e. PTE entry is present in the cache), then it will access data from the originally mapped physical page.
-If it is a TLB miss, the memory access would cause a page table walk and eventually read data from the newly mapped page.
+If it is a TLB miss, the memory access would cause a page table walk and eventually read data from the newly mapped physical page.
-By having different data in the physical pages, we can then use the data returned by the memory access to find out accurately it the PTE entry was cached in the TLB.
+By preloading different data values in the physical pages, we can then use the data read by this memory access to find out which physical page was accessed and then using this information, infer if the PTE entry was cached in the TLB.

 This is the key technique proposed in the paper which they then use to reverse engineer multiple aspects of TLBs on different Intel and AMD CPUs.
 They reverse engineer the inclusivity/exclusivity properties, number of TLB entries, number of sets, associativity, replacement policy and how PCIDs are used.
 They also discover a undisclosed TLB replacement policy used in some Intel CPUs which combines pseudo-LRU with a MRU+1 scheme.